Approximate Inference for Constructing Astronomical Catalogs from Images: Statistical model

 \section{Statistical model}

 Stars and galaxies radiate photons.
-An astronomical image records photons---each originating from a particular celestial body or from background atmospheric noise---that pass through a telescope's lens during an exposure.
-A single image contains photons from many sources; even a single pixel may capture photons from multiple sources.
+An astronomical image records photons---each originating from a particular celestial body or from background atmospheric and detector noise---that pass through a telescope's lens during an exposure.
+A single image contains photons from many light sources; even a single pixel may capture photons from multiple sources.

 Section~\ref{light-sources} describes our model of light sources.
-Quantities of interest, such as direction\footnote{A direction is a position on the celestial sphere.}, color, and flux, are random variables.
-Section~\ref{images} describes a generative model of astronomical images: the distribution of each pixel's value---an observed random variable---depends on the latent variables that we aim to infer.
+Quantities of interest, such as direction\footnote{A direction is a position on the celestial sphere.
+We use the term ``direction'', not ``location'', because the distance to a light source, unlike its direction, is not directly observable.}, color, and flux, are random variables.
+Section~\ref{images} describes a generative model of astronomical images: the distribution of each pixel's intensity---an observed random variable---depends on the latent variables that we aim to infer.
 Pixel intensities are conditionally independent given these latent random variables.
 Figure~\ref{graphical_model} presents our statistical model as a graphical model.

 Table~\ref{structural-table} lists the model's structural constants, denoted by capital Roman letters.
 All are positive integers.
 None are estimated.